 There are exceptional investment professionals that consistently outperform the S&P 500.
 By doing fundamental bottom-up research, one stock at a time, based upon stock price compared to business value, they are able to identify companies that will outperform the markets.

-Before I come to the final note, I would like to remind you that over the last ninety years the S&P 500 has delivered a total return of more than 9% annualized.
-Most of us are better off by periodically investing in the Vanguard S&P 500 index fund.
+Before I come to the final note, I would like to remind you that over the last ninety years, the S&P 500 has delivered a total return of more than 9% annualized.
+Most of us would be better off investing in the Vanguard S&P 500 index fund on a regular basis.
 And just leave it there for the rest of your life.

 Professional investors have a long history of failing to beat the market after accounting for their fees.
-If you want to do better than the index then you have to engage in active management with its costs, its uncertainty and the risk that if you try to do better than the index you might do worse than the index.
-The inconvenient truth is that even a high caliber track record isn’t a guarantee for favorable future results.
+If you want to do better than the index, then you have to engage in active management with its costs, its uncertainty, and the risk that if you try to do better than the index, you might do worse than the index.
+The inconvenient truth is that even a high-caliber track record isn’t a guarantee of favorable future results.

 The final note.
 The law requires all financial institutions to obtain, verify, and record information that identifies each person or entity that opens an account.
 The first step is the legally required customer due diligence documentation.
 If you want more information, please send me an email at firstname.lastname@example.org or contact me by phone (+31 6 230 44 767).Onze werkwijze